-All directors, volunteers, and staff agree to uphold and promote the following in all of their actions on behalf of the organization.
+All Warrior Sisters staff, volunteers, and participants agree to uphold and promote the following in all of their actions on behalf of the organization.

 Our services are...